radixdlt/olympia-node/radixdlt-core/radixdlt/src/main/java/com/radixdlt/api/core/README.md

 The Core API provides endpoints for node management and integration support.

-OpenAPI 3.1.0 specification be found [here](api.yaml).
+The OpenAPI 3.1.0 specification be found [here](api.yaml).
 If 3.0.x is required, the version can simply be downgraded.

 Documentation can be found [here](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/radixdlt/radixdlt/feature/open-api/radixdlt-core/radixdlt/src/main/java/com/radixdlt/api/core/api.yaml).

+## Running a Node

-To develop against these new APIs, we recommend running a node connected to stokenet or mainnet - follow "Connecting to a live network via Docker" in [this README](../../../../../../../../../docs/development).
+The Core API is currently on beta and not yet released.
+To develop against these new APIs, you will need to checkout the `feature/open-api` branch and [run a node](../../../../../../../../../docs/development) connect to a live network such as stokenet or mainnet.

+## Version Notes

-Version 0.9.0 is a preview of the API intended to allow integrators to begin integrating the Radix ledger.
+The current version 0.9.0 of the Core API is a preview of the API intended to allow integrators to begin integrating the Radix ledger.
 In particular the following endpoints will be backwards compatible once 1.0.0 is released:

 * `/network/configuration`
 * `/network/status`